waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Key Development Lessons & Bugs
 - **`use_hm_tool` Failure:** A single tool cannot perform a multi-stage, dynamic menu navigation task.
 The correct approach is a sequential, multi-turn process using `menu_analyzer` and `select_menu_option`.
 - **Menu Cursor Behavior:** Menu cursor starting positions are non-deterministic.
 Tools must force a known state rather than assuming a start position.
-- **`find_path` / `map_analyzer` Bug (Partitioned Maps):** Both tools have a critical, recurring bug where they fail to correctly parse partitioned map layouts (e.g., Safari Zone, Mt.
-Moon).
-This leads to incorrect reachability analysis, pathing failures, and dead-end miscalculations.
-My attempts to fix `map_analyzer` have repeatedly failed, indicating a need for a new debugging strategy.
+- **`map_analyzer` Deletion (Turn 193716):** The tool was fundamentally flawed, failing to parse partitioned maps.
+After multiple failed fixes, it was deleted as it was a liability causing navigational hallucinations.
 - **Overwatch Lesson (CRITICAL):** Tool refinement is a non-deferrable, highest-priority action.
-I MUST fix faulty tools in the same turn a flaw is discovered.
+I MUST fix or delete faulty tools in the same turn a flaw is discovered.

 # V. Game Mechanics & Tile Data